jain-anshika/Movie-Recommender-System/Readme.md

 - Recommends similar movies based on the selected movie.
 - Displays movie posters along with the recommendations.

+## Usage
+- To use the movie recommendation system, follow the instructions in the [Prerequisites](Prerequisites.md) file.

 ## Data Sources
 - Movie data: The movie dataset used in this project is obtained from Kaggle.
 The data is comprised of two files: `movies.csv` and `credits.csv`.
 - Movie posters: Movie posters are fetched from The Movie Database (TMDb) API using an API key.